AlkaWildlife/vydryonline.cz/en_GB/_md_pages/a2-otter-abundance.md

 in selected core areas are utilised to obtaining various additional information.
 These include otter population density, abundance, structure and development of the population trend in these areas.
-Information about otter population density will also be used for calculating the of amount of otter-caused damages for which Czech state pays compensation.
+Information about otter population density is used for calculating the of amount of otter-caused damages for which Czech state pays compensation.